Knowing your range of entitlements

 The court will then consider, as a final additional step, the likelihood of either party receiving an order for spousal maintenance.

-To arrange a free initial consultation with one of our experienced family lawyers, and to discuss the possible outcomes moving forward, please call Ramsden Lawyers on 1300 749 709.
+To arrange a free initial consultation with one of our experienced family lawyers, and to discuss the possible outcomes moving forward, please call Ramsden Lawyer’s family law specialists in Gold Coast or Sydney on 1300 749 709.